RemyBlr/Master/Labo05/003_Resilience.md

 You may also use `kubectl get all` repeatedly to see a list of all resources.
 You should also verify if the application stays available by continuously reloading your browser window.

   * What happens if you delete a Frontend or API Pod?
 How long does it take for the system to react?
+    >The pod is terminated and removed from the running pods list, the desired number of replicas is less than excpected (the replica set detects it), so it creates a new pod to replace the one deleted.
+The reaction takes a few seconds
-    > When you delete a Frontend or API Pod, the following happens:
+ When you delete a Frontend or API Pod, the following happens:
-    > - The Pod is immediately terminated and removed from the list of running Pods
-    > - The Replica Set associated with the Deployment detects that the desired number of replicas is not being met.
-    > - The Replica Set then creates a new Pod to replace the one that was deleted.

-    > The reaction time for Kubernetes to create a new Pod can vary but typically takes a few seconds.

   * What happens when you delete the Redis Pod?

-    > When you delete the Redis Pod, the following happens:
-    > - The Pod is immediately terminated and removed from the list of running Pods.
-    > - The Replica Set associated with the Redis Deployment (which is set to 1 replica) detects that there is no running instance.
-    > - The Replica Set then creates a new Redis Pod to replace the one that was deleted.

-    > This process should also take a few seconds to complete.
+    > As for the front end, a new pod will be created. however, the api won't be able to connect to the redis server until it's created

   * How can you change the number of instances temporarily to 3?
 Hint: look for scaling in the deployment documentation

-    > To temporarily change the number of instances to 3, you can scale the Deployment using the `kubectl scale` command:
+    > With:
     > ```shell
     > kubectl scale deployment <deployment-name> --replicas=3
     > ```

   * What autoscaling features are available?
 Which metrics are used?

-    > Kubernetes provides the Horizontal Pod Autoscaler (HPA) for autoscaling Deployments, ReplicaSets, and other resources.
-HPA adjusts the number of replicas based on observed CPU utilization or other select metrics.The most common metrics used for autoscaling include:
-    > - CPU utilization
-    > - Memory usage (with the appropriate metrics server)
-    > - Custom metrics provided via the Kubernetes API
+    > HPA and VPA.
+They mainly use the CPU utilization and memory usage , however there are also custom metrics provided via the kubernetes API.

   * How can you update a component? (see "Updating a Deployment" in the deployment documentation)

-    > Use `kubectl set image deployment/<deployment-name> <container-name>=<new-image>` to update the image directly.
-Kubernetes will handle the rolling update, replacing the old Pods with new ones that use the updated image.
+    > With:  `kubectl set image deployment/<deployment-name> <container-name>=<new-image>`

 ## Subtask 3.3 - Put autoscaling in place and load-test it